10-year mortgage rates: What to expect in 2026

 Contributed by Karen Idelson

-When you get a mortgage, you need to choose the repayment term, which is how long it will take for you to pay off the loan by following the minimum payment schedule.
-A 10-year mortgage is one that you’ll pay off after 10 years.
+When you get a mortgage, you need to choose the repayment term, which is how long it will take for you to pay off the loan by following the original payment schedule.
+A 10-year mortgage is one that has a 10-year loan term.
+The rates are typically lower compared to loans with longer terms, but you’ll have higher monthly payments.

 What is a 10-year mortgage rate?